keep-starknet-strange/ziggy-starkdust/README.md

 - Some cryptographic primitive code generation has been done using the amazing [fiat-crypto](https://github.com/mit-plv/fiat-crypto) by [mit-plv](https://github.com/mit-plv).
 - [sig](https://github.com/Syndica/sig) has been a great source of inspiration for the project structure and the way to use Zig.
 - [nektro](https://github.com/nektro/) for the [zig-time](https://github.com/nektro/zig-time) library.
-- The compiled Cairo files used in this project to be sourced from the [Cairo VM in Rust](https://github.com/lambdaclass/cairo-vm) by [lambdaclass](https://lambdaclass.com/).
+- The Cairo files used in this project to be sourced from the [Cairo VM in Rust](https://github.com/lambdaclass/cairo-vm) by [lambdaclass](https://lambdaclass.com/).

 ## ⚡ Why Zig?